The Youth Ministry Program at Grace is huge.

 Wednesday Night Youth Group

 If Youth Ministry is a battle then Wednesday Night Youth Group is the frontline.
-Except for the rare occasion (maybe 2-3 times a year), our Youth Group meets every single week from 7pm-8:30pm with doors opening at 5:30pm for video games and hang out time.
-During the school year we serve a free, small dinner to students starting at 6:30pm – we know student’s schedules are increasingly busy so we don’t want the question of where they are going to eat dinner be the reason they can’t attend Youth Group!
+Except for the rare occasion (maybe 2-3 times a year), our Youth Group meets every single week from 6:30pm-8:00pm with doors opening at 6:00pm for video games and hang out time.

 We have a variety of activities that take place through out the year.
 Some are for all students and others are for just middle schoolers or just high schoolers.
 These include events like our post-football game “Fifth Quarter” which provides food, games, and a safe place to hang out with friends on select Friday nights in the fall.
 We also have movie nights, paintball days, volunteer projects, and more.
 The best place to hear about these activities is the Grace Facebook Page or the Parent’s Facebook Group.